 I’m glad to reach the bottom after three hours, a little worse for wear after the last section of the trail.
 We emerge back at the temple, where I buy some cold drinks for my guide and me, before the car trip back to our hotel.

-A few tips of you are doing the Mount Agung hike:
+A few tips if you are doing the Mount Agung hike:

-- Bring warm clothes – it does get very chilly on the top (or if you need to stop and wait for slower members of your group).
+- Bring warm clothes – it get pretty chilly on the top (or if you need to stop and wait for slower members of your group).
 I had a light jumper/fleece and was still really cold when we stopped.

 - Having a head-torch makes the ascent much easier

 - It’s worth starting around midnight to watch the sun rising – I wouldn’t go out of my way to stay nearby, just be prepared for an early night after the hike to catch-up

 - You don’t need hiking boots – but wearing shoes/boots with decent grip really helps on the way down.